Release Notes

 Package

-aa.__version__: The installed package version is now exposed as a top-level attribute via
+aa.__version__: The installed package version is exposed at top level via

 importlib.metadata.CHANGELOG.md + deprecation policy: A root